auxbh/takure/README.md

 ## Support

-Takure supports both 32 and 64 bit versions of DDR A3.
+Takure supports both 32 and 64 bit versions of DDR A3 and DDR WORLD.
-Support for DDR WORLD is in progress.

 Score submission only works with Single and Double style.
 Versus play will not submit scores.